How To Write a Stellar Maid of Honor Speech

 Finally, practice your speech before the big day.
 This will help you feel more confident and comfortable, and allow you to make any necessary revisions or adjustments.
 And on the day of the wedding, remember to speak from the heart and enjoy the moment.
 With these tips, you’ll be able to deliver a meaningful, polished Maid of Honor speech that the couple will never forget.

-To make sure you follow all of the above steps (while also not needing to remember them because they're built into the tool), check out Provenance's new Toast Builder.
+To make sure you follow all of the above steps (while also not needing to remember them because they're built into the tool), check out Provenance's Toast Builder.

 Your traditional role as Maid of Honor is to serve as the main “attendant” of the bride, or whichever partner chose you for this role.
 While your duties may extend to a number of activities, from dress selection to planning the bachelorette, your speech at the rehearsal dinner or reception is central.
 While the focus of this speech should be the bride, it should also show love and recognition to both partners and to the couple as a unit.